- Focus and scope

 This journal provides immediate free access to its content under the principle that making research freely available to the public supports a greater exchange of global knowledge.
 It is in the process of indexing in the Directory of Open Access Journals - DOAJ.

-Authors maintain the rights to the articles and are therefore free to share, copy, distribute, execute, and publicly communicate the work.
+Authors maintain the rights to the articles and are therefore free to share, copy, distribute, execute, and publicly communicate the work on their personal websites or in institutional repositories, after its publication in this journal, as long as they provide bibliographic information that certifies its publication in this journal.

 The works are under one https://creativecommons.org/licenses/by-nc/4.0/